Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Details of experiments

 For activation functions with strong nonlinearity near zero (e.g. ReLU), we first removes those ``zero-neurons'' whose input and output weights are reasonably small to avoid their interference to the measure of layer linearization.

-Remark that, although Figs. 1 and 3 are case studies each based on a random trial, similar phenomenon can be easily observed as long as the initialization variance is properly small, i.e., far from the linear/kernel/NTK regime.
+Remark that, although Fig.~\ref{fig:syntraining}, Fig.~\ref{fig:3-hidden-nonlinear} and Fig.~\ref{fig:3-hidden-nonlinear-iris} are case studies each based on a random trial, similar phenomenon can be easily observed as long as the initialization variance is properly small, i.e., far away from the linear/kernel/NTK regime.